nighterrors/_REPO-56A4F_General_/CONTRIBUTING.md

 See the [community standards](/CODE_OF_CONDUCT.md "Code of Conduct")!

 <?>
->	Spoiler: Tere are none:( - This is just a template, after all.
+>	Spoiler: There are none:( - This is just a template, after all.
 <?/?>

 ## Forum